BALaser

 1+2-dimensional traveling wave model

-where μ is small and the complex matrix B models the carrier and frequency dependent semiconductor material gain, thermal and carrier-induced changes of the refractive index, as well as distributed coupling of counter-propagating fields.
-The boundary conditions for the optical fields at the longitudinal edges of the device account for reflections of the counter-propagating fields, injection of external optical beams or optical feedback from an external cavity.
-At the lateral boundaries of the computational domain, the optical fields and carriers usually are well damped.
-Here we assume either periodic boundary conditions or mixed Dirichlet (for the carrier densities) / approximate transparent (for the field functions) boundary conditions.
-This basic TW model can be extended for modeling of various relevant properties of BAS devices.
-It can also be reduced to lower dimensional systems, allowing a more detailed analysis, understanding and control of specific dynamical effects.
+where μ is small, and the complex matrix B models the carrier and frequency-dependent semiconductor material gain, thermal and carrier-induced changes of the refractive index, as well as distributed coupling of counter-propagating fields.
+The boundary conditions for the optical fields at the longitudinal edges of the device account for reflections of the counter-propagating fields, injection of external optical beams, or optical feedback from an external cavity.
+At the lateral boundaries of the computational domain, the optical fields and carriers are usually well-damped.
+Here, we assume either periodic boundary conditions or mixed Dirichlet (for the carrier densities) / approximate transparent (for the field functions) boundary conditions.
+This basic TW model can be extended to model various relevant properties of BAS devices.
+It can also be reduced to lower dimensional systems, allowing a more detailed analysis and providing better understanding and control of specific dynamical effects.

 Parallel algorithm and its performance

-For the precise dynamic simulations of long and broad devices and tuning/optimization of the model parameters require huge process time and memory resources.
+The precise dynamic simulations of long and broad devices and tuning/optimizing the model parameters require huge process time and memory resources.
 A proper resolution of rapidly oscillating fields in typical BAS devices in a sufficiently large optical frequency range requires a fine space (106-107 mesh points) and time (up to 106 points for typical 5 ns transients) discretization.
 Dynamic simulations of such devices can easily take several days or even weeks on a single processor.
 Some speedup of computations is achieved by using problem-dependent variable grid steps.
-However, for extended parameter studies with the simulation times up to 1000 ns parallel computers and parallel solvers have to be employed.
+However, parallel computers and solvers must be employed for extended parameter studies with up to μs long simulation times.

 Two software operation regimes

 The software tool BALaser can be executed in two different regimes.
 In the first of these regimes, the transient simulations for the fixed set of parameters are performed, and the calculated spatial distributions of optical fields and carrier density at a fixed time instant, as well as the temporal-lateral distribution of the emitted fields or time trace of the total emitted field intensity.
-The postprocessing of the calculated data gives us also the radio-frequency spectra, the time-evolution of the far fields, the time averaged far- and near-fields as well as full or laterally/angularly resolved optical spectra.
+The postprocessing of the calculated data also gives us the radio-frequency spectra, the time-evolution of the far fields, the time-averaged far- and near fields, as well as full or laterally/angularly resolved optical spectra.
 In the second regime, we can step-wise tune one or two model parameters within some defined limits, perform intermediate simulations for fixed parameters, and automatically estimate and record some fundamental characteristics of these intermediate transients (e.g., mean emission power, full optical spectra, instantaneous nearfield).
-This regime is very useful when studying the impact of one or another parameter on the device performance.
-However, for the execution of this regime we need to perform up to 1 microsecond transient calculations that, even on parallel computers, can require up to a few weeks of computation time.
-For example, both these modes of operation were used for investigation of bistability in the Master Oscillator Power Amplifier (MOPA) laser (see figure below).
+This regime is very useful when studying the impact of one or another parameter on the device's performance.
+However, to execute this regime, we must perform up to 1 &\mu;s transient calculations that, even on parallel computers, can require up to a few weeks of computation time.
+For example, both these operation modes were used to investigate bistability in the Master Oscillator Power Amplifier (MOPA) laser (see figure below).

 Simulated transients towards two different attractors at the same operation conditions (demonstration of bistability) in MOPA laser (a), spatial distributions of forward (b), backward (c) field intensities and carrier density (d) at the stable steady state, and numerical parameter continuation diagram (e) for increasing and decreasing injected current.